psygreg/firealpaca-deb/README.md

 Debian repacking of FireAlpaca's AppImage, because AppImages are just not that great.

-Requires `git`, which you can install running `sudo apt install git`.

 ## Usage

 I made an installer script to fix .desktop files not showing up properly in the Applications menu after installing the .deb package.